Éanna Ní Lamhna

-Éanna Ní Lamhna (born 1950, in County Louth) is an Irish biologist, environmental consultant, radio and television presenter, author and educator.
+Éanna Ní Lamhna (born 1950) is an Irish biologist, environmental consultant, radio and television presenter, author and educator.
 She is one of the best-known public figures in Ireland in the area of nature and the environment, and was listed as one of Ireland's "Influential 100" in 2012.
-She was president of the national environmental charity An Taisce (which has a statutory role in the planning process in Ireland) for five years in the 2000s.
+She was president of the national environmental charity An Taisce (which had a mission to celebrate and protect Ireland’s natural and cultural heritage) for five years in the 2000s, and currently has an ex-officio seat on its Council.

-She was also President of the Tree Council of Ireland from 2012 to 2014 and currently serves as its vice-president.
+She was also President of the Tree Council of Ireland from 2012 - 2014 & 2020 - 2023.
+She currently serves as its Public Relations Officer.

+In November 2024, Ní Lamhna was awarded an honorary DSc by University of Galway for services to science and science communication.

+In December 2024, Ní Lamhna was nominated by An Taisce, the National Trust for Ireland, as a candidate for the 2025 Seanad election on the Cultural and Educational vocational panel.
+She was not elected to the Seanad.

 Early life

-Ní Lamhna was born and reared in Stabannon, near Castlebellingham, Co.
-Louth.
+Ní Lamhna was born and reared in Stabannon, near Castlebellingham, County Louth.
 Her father, Peadar Ó Lamhna, was a teacher in the local national school, and taught her in 5th-7th class.

 Career

 Ní Lamhna qualified in the biology area at UCD, including botany and microbiology and postgraduate studies in plant ecology.
 She pursued studies in the area of entomology, and also has a known interest in bats.
 She also qualified to teach in Irish second-level schools, with the Higher Diploma in Education.
 In later years, she also received a Ph.D.

 Ní Lamhna went to work for State environmental agency An Foras Forbartha (now the EPA) and played a key role in ground-breaking species distribution mapping carried out in Ireland by that body in the 1970s and 1980s.
 In the same period she also served for some years as Hon.
 Secretary for the Irish part of the Botanical Society of the British Isles.
 In 1988 she took early retirement and began work as a consultant, educator, and in broadcasting.
 She has worked extensively with primary and secondary schools, including on such programmes as Heritage in Schools and the Ringo Project, and as an inspector of trainee teachers.
 She has also lectured in the Dublin Institute of Technology, notably on Sustainable Development.